CHARAF-EDDAHHANI/alx-low_level_programming/README.md

-this repository about c hello world
-:wq
+this repository contains the work of the  ALX projects in C languange programming :wq